-8.4 If due to weather conditions the game is interrupted and either innings loses overs the target score for the side batting second shall be calculated using Duckworth Lewis Stern calculator (DLS) as follows.
+8.4 If due to weather conditions the game is interrupted and either innings loses overs the target score for the side batting second shall be calculated using Duckworth Lewis Stern calculator (DLS) version 5 (not Duckworth -Lewis Standard) as follows.

 8.4.1 If, due to suspension of play, the number of overs in the innings of the side batting first has to be reduced during their innings their final score shall be adjusted by DLS taking account of their actual final score, wickets lost and overs lost in their innings.
-This will the target score for the side batting second.
-If due to suspension in play the number of overs of the side batting second has to be reduced, their target score shall be calculated by DLS .
-Play-Cricket Scorer should be used to calculate par and target scores.
+This will be the target score for the side batting second.
+If due to suspension in play the number of overs of the side batting second has to be reduced, their target score shall be calculated by DLS.
+Play-Cricket Scorer or the Play Cricket Scorer App should be used to calculate par and target scores.
 The target score shall be agreed by the umpires.
 With the DLS method, an integral target will be set for the team batting second with one run less than this target resulting in a Tie.
+The Par Score through the innings should be posted each over on the scoreboard.